CMHayden/Learning/Chart.js/README.md

 * barchart.html - Basic bar chart with population statistics from different cities.
 * piechart.html - Pie chart which uses (this list of population by continents)[https://en.wikipedia.org/wiki/List_of_continents_by_population].
 * doughnutchart.html - Doughnut chart which uses (this list of population by continents)[https://en.wikipedia.org/wiki/List_of_continents_by_population].
+* linechart.html - Line chart which uses (this list of historical population of Europe)[https://en.wikipedia.org/wiki/List_of_continents_by_population].